 In this way, social care is common to us all.

-Our response to the Government's social care plan
+Our response to the Government's adult social care white paper

-We recognise that councils will have their own concerns and questions following the publication of the Plan and we want to ensure that our work best reflects those.
+We recognise that councils will have their own concerns and questions following the publication of the white paper and we want to ensure that our work best reflects those.
 Therefore, if there are points you wish to raise with us, please contact us at: ASCreform@local.gov.uk

 Learning from the pandemic

-Over the last year, social care has demonstrated that it is not simply a set of services some people need because of age or disability, but is a key means by which people are supported to live a full life, whatever their circumstances.
+The COVID-19 pandemic demonstrated to a wider audience that social care it is not simply a set of services some people need because of age or disability, but is a key means by which people are supported to live a full life, whatever their circumstances.

 That support, spanning different organisations and different people, has shown itself to be inherently local, with councils playing an important role in local leadership and coordination.